bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-in-illinois.md

 ---
-title: "Sober Living App - How to Open a Sober Living Home in Illinois&lt;br/&gt;"
+title: "Sober Living App - How to Open a Sober Living Home in Illinois"
 description: "Learn how to open a sober living home in Illinois (IL).
 Covers key steps, requirements & considerations (Nov 2021 Guide)."
 date: 2021-11-09
 author: "Ben Weiss"